Deaquay/CharCardView/README.md

    ```

    This script will:
-   - Check for exiftool in PATH or download instructions
+   - Check for exiftool in PATH
    - Check for `uv` package manager (falls back to `pip` if not available)
    - Create a virtual environment
    - Install required dependencies (PySide6, Pillow)